 Quit smoking.
 You can cut your risk for another heart attack in half by not smoking.
 Talk with your healthcare provider about a smoking cessation program, nicotine replacement products, or medicines to help you quit.
 This is the biggest preventable risk factor for heart disease.

 Exercise regularly.
 Exercise is important because it strengthens your heart muscle.
 It also boosts your energy level and helps with weight management, cholesterol, and blood pressure.
-The AHA recommends a minimum of 30 to 60 minutes of walking or other moderately vigorous exercise at least 3 to 5 times each week.
+Experts advise a minimum of 150 minutes of moderate-intensity exercise each week.
+You can exercise at least 30 minutes a day, most days of the week.
 If you've had a heart attack, you must get your healthcare provider's OK before starting an exercise program.
-If you have any of these symptoms during exercise, call your healthcare provider immediately:

-Chest pain or pain in your arms, neck, jaw, or stomach
+Pain or discomfort in your chest, arms, neck, jaw, or stomach

 Very fast heartbeat or irregular heartbeat